Skip to main content

 Dynamic Component Results with Slot

-When a CallTool has result_key, the tool’s PrefabApp response is written into that state key.
-A Slot watching that key renders whatever component tree arrives:
+When a CallTool writes its result into state via SetState("key", RESULT) in on_success, a Slot watching that key renders whatever component tree arrives:

 The Slot shows its fallback children until a CallTool populates the state key.
 This is the same pattern as Dynamic Component Routes in the API Server guide — the server decides what to render, not just what data to return.